 The diagram shows where the Council's expenditure is funded from.
-Total revenue is £1.445bn, Government grants and subsidies are the main source of revenue funding at £0.946bn, along with revenues from fees and charges, business rates, council tax and housing rents.
+Government grants and subsidies are the main source of the £1.444bn revenue funding at £0.945bn, along with revenues from fees and charges, business rates, council tax and housing rents.
 The largest service grant is the Dedicated Schools Grant of £0.320bn which can only be used to fund education services and is largely 'passported' directly to schools.